 Game drives are conducted by a ranger with the aid of a tracker, who has an incredible nose and eyes for tracks!
-Phinda is a rather expensive place for safaris, but it is – needless to say – worth it.
+Phinda is a rather expensive place for African safari holidays, but it is – needless to say – worth it.

 Contributed by Claudia @ My Adventures Across The World